klorenz/atom-character-table/README.md

 ### Allow Reversed Mnemonics

-From Vim I am used to `ctrl-k : a` for inserting
+From Vim I am used to `ctrl-k : a` for inserting.